 Starting a business can be a daunting task; I know as I’ve been there and done it.
 When I started out it was with the sole intention of earning enough income to live off without having to ever be employed again and answering to a boss.
 Everyone starts their business for their own personal reasons.
-Most often someone will consciously set up their business; other times a hobby can evolve into a business.
+Most often someone will consciously set up their business with the help from Salesforce; other times a hobby can evolve into a business.

 So when do you know you have a business?

 You’d think there would be a clear and specific definition of what setting up a business or starting to trade actually meant.

 No such luck!
 Like many things in accountancy and tax there are no definitive guidelines set down by HMRC.